 Australian researchers have developed a technique to awaken pancreatic stem cells and produce insulin: it could be a new approach to treating type 1 diabetes.

 They did this using a drug already approved by the FDA, but not yet for the treatment of diabetes.
 Although the research is still in the early stages, this method could lead to future therapies in which newborn insulin-producing cells (beta-cells) will be used to replace those destroyed in type 1 diabetics.
 The results have been presented in a new study. published in the journal Signal Transduction and Targeted Therapy (I link it here).

-“It's a major step towards developing new therapies,” says senior author Professor Assam El-Osta, epigeneticist and leader of the research group at Monash University, Australia.
+“It is an important step forward towards the development of new therapies,” says senior author Professor Assam El Osta, epigeneticist and leader of the research group at Monash University, Australia.

 Reprogram the stem cells of the pancreas

 Type 1 diabetes is an autoimmune disease in which the insulin-producing beta cells in the pancreas are selectively destroyed.